The Effects of Norco Use: Short-Term, Long-Term, Side Effects, and Treatment

 - Problems breathing.

-These Norco side effects can be accentuated when the drug is combined with alcohol, sedatives, sleep aids, muscle relaxants, antihistamines and other narcotic pain relievers.
+These Norco side effects can be accentuated when the drug is combined with alcohol, sedatives, sleep aids, muscle relaxants, antihistamines, and other narcotic pain relievers.
 Many prescription drug abusers actively combine these medications, unaware of the dangers that may result.

-Norco Long-term Effects
+Norco Long-Term Effects

-The most notable long-term effect of Norco is addiction, which is being reported at an increasing rate.
+The most notable long-term effect of Norco abuse is addiction, which is being reported at an increasing rate.

 Other possible long-term effects of Norco abuse and addiction can include: